rrtry/RaylibLiveWallpaper/README.md

 Vector2 RaylibDesktopGetMousePosition(void);
 ```

-Currently, there are no replacements for keyboard input,  may be added in the future.
+Currently, there are no replacements for keyboard input, which may be added in the future.

 ## License